achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 Culture (Specific), Etiquette, Folklore, Forensics, Geology, Language (Specific), Knowledge (Specific), Natural History, Photography, Physics

 Craft: Art (Specific), Electrical Repair, Mechanical Repair

 Perform: Acting, Comedy, Dance, Disguise,
 Juggling, Instrument (Specific), Oratory, Puppetry, Singing

 Languages: It should be noted that languages fall under the category of defining interests.
 An investigator can automatically speak and (when appropriate) read and write his native tongue.
 Additional languages require the player to choose the Language interest.

-Notes
+**Notes**
-This list is not exhaustive.
-Players are free to come up with additional items that fit their investigator, subject to their Keeper’s approval.
-No character may ever take Knowledge (Mythos) as a defining interest.
+You can come up with additional items that fit your PC, subject to the GM’s approval.
-Remember, a defining interest provides only a general knowledge of a topic and is not as detailed as someone who takes a specific Knowledge skill.
+A defining interest provides only a general knowledge of a topic and is not as detailed as someone who takes a specific Knowledge skill.